SignalN/parallelio/README.md

 With Parallel I/O, data from the same row across multiple files can be read as input to functions, and the output of the functions can be written to new files.

-It is especially intended for text data, for which formats like CSV and TSV are not ideal.
+It is especially intended for text data at scale, for which formats like CSV and TSV are not ideal.

 ```
 pip install parallelio